 Credit Card Hardship Programs

 Although they aren’t widely advertised, many major credit card issuers have hardship programs available.
+This may be a good option to relieve credit card debt if you have bad credit.
 You may be able to receive lower interest rates, reduced penalties and fees, or lower minimum payments to help you get back up on your feet.
 Call your lender directly as soon as you know that you’ll need assistance.

 Student Loan Hardship Programs